What is bullying?

-It is often targeted at perceived ‘difference’ and driven by prejudice and harmful attitudes towards others.
+It is often targeted at perceived ‘difference’ and can be driven by prejudice and harmful attitudes towards others.
 For example, a child may feel they are targeted for their race, faith, disability, sexuality, gender, age, appearance, and social background.

-Peer-on-peer abuse is a children’s safeguarding issue and should be dealt with by the school’s Designated Safeguarding Lead (DSL) in line with their safeguarding policy.
-Keeping children safe in education - GOV.UK (www.gov.uk) makes it clear that children are capable of abusing their peers (this includes bullying, cyberbullying, prejudice-based and discriminatory bullying) and schools should have clear policies and procedures in place to minimise the risk.
+Bullying is a form of child-on-child abuse.
+Keeping children safe in education makes it clear that children are capable of abusing their peers (this includes bullying, cyberbullying, prejudice-based and discriminatory bullying) and schools should have clear policies and procedures in place to minimise the risk.
 Policies should detail how staff will respond, record and support those involved in any incidents.